35 C

 Kharge also questioned the concept of “Guru Dakshina,” stating that the RSS equates it with offering respect to the saffron flag.
 Drawing a parallel, he argued that anyone could hoist a flag and begin collecting funds and asked whether such a practice would be legally acceptable.

-He maintained that he would continue pressing for the RSS to be formally registered under constitutional and legal provisions.
+The Karnataka Minister has vowed to continue pressing for the RSS to be formally registered under constitutional and legal provisions, citing concerns over its financial transparency and legal status.

 In addition, Kharge criticised what he described as the politicisation of religious texts, alleging that interpretations of the Ramayana were being altered for political objectives.